-Here are the required readings for the UC Berkeley class of 2020.
+Here are the required readings for the 2021 SISU course in Critical Humanities Research Skills.

 First, read the instructions for how to use Hypothes.is with these PDFs.

 Then, read these tips on how to annotate.

 Geertz, C. (1973).
 The Interpretation of Cultures.
 New York: Basic Books, Inc. – Chapter 1: Thick Description

 Zimmermann, J. (2015).
 Hermeneutics : A Very Short Introduction.
 Oxford: Oxford University Press – Chapter 1: What is hermeneutics?

 Becker, H. S. (1998).
 Tricks of the Trade.
 Chicago & London: University of Chicago Press – Chapter 3: Sampling

 Walby, S., Armstrong, J., & Strid, S. (2012).
 Intersectionality: Multiple inequalities in social theory.
 Sociology, 46(2), 224–240

 Becker, H. S. (1998).
 Tricks of the Trade.
 Chicago & London: University of Chicago Press – Chapter 4: Concepts

 Barthes, R. (1972).
 Mythologies.
 New York: Noonday – 1 chapter of your choice (except Myth Today)